UNIVERSITY NEWS LAST UPDATED : 22 JUNE

 Notable alumni include Nicol Williamson, Tom Lister, Catherine Tyldesley, Rachel Bright, Barbara Keogh, Luke Mably, James Bradshaw, Stephen Laughton, Jeffrey Holland, David Holt, Anna Brewster, Jimi Mistry, Helen George, Ainsley Howard, Nicholas Gledhill and Tania Hales-Richardson

-In addition to the BA (Hons) Acting, the School also offers foundation courses, short courses, and undergraduate degrees in the associated disciplines of Stage Management and Applied Performance, as well as taught postgraduate courses in acting and professional voice practice.
+In addition to the BA (Hons) Acting, the School also offers foundation courses, short courses, and undergraduate degrees in the associated disciplines of Stage Management and Applied Theatre, as well as taught postgraduate courses in acting and professional voice practice.

 The Andrew Lloyd Webber Foundation

 The Andrew Lloyd Webber Foundation was set up by Lord Lloyd-Webber in 1992 to promote the arts, culture and heritage for the public benefit.